About the Appalachian Trail in North Carolina and Tennessee

 After crossing the Nantahala River, the Trail heads toward (and crosses) Fontana Dam (from which I took the photo to the left) before entering Great Smoky Mountains National Park.
 The 72-mile stretch of the AT through GSMNP generally follows the NC/TN border and includes the highest point on the entire trail, 6625’ Clingmans Dome.
 The backpacking here is among the best in the east, where the Trail frequently climbs above 5000’ and tops 6,000’ a handful of times.
 Important note: You need to obtain a permit from the National Park Service and camp only in designated campsites or shelters.
 The NPS takes violations seriously.
 If you are caught camping without a permit, you can be fined up to $5000 and/or spend 6 months in jail.

-Best Section Hikes in North Carolina and Tennessee
+Best Section Hikes on the North Carolina and Tennessee Appalachian Trail

 Nantahala Gorge, NC to Davenport Gap, TN (S to N) - 101 miles

 Big mountain hiking right along the spine of the Great Smoky Mountains — what’s not to like?
 You’ll want to be in shape for this one.
 There are a lot of ascents and descents along the route.
 We went in late fall to avoid the crowds, which worked out spectacularly.
 Plan your trip well in advance.
 NOTE: To qualify for an AT Thru-Hiker Permit, you must begin and end your hike at least 50 miles outside Great Smoky Mountains National Park and only travel on the AT in the park.
 (This section starts 30 miles outside the boundary, so you need to obtain a backcountry permit.)See regulations here.